 Attended by approximately 200 energy-industry professionals, the INTERSECT Conference provided information on national energy challenges, perspectives on approaches to deploying clean, reliable and affordable power in the U.S. with an emphasis on unique regional challenges and methods to expand industry innovation.
 Read more about the conference here.

-The EPICenter also announced its first request for proposals for researchers within the Georgia Tech community individually or in collaboration with public and private entities within their Southeastern U.S. networks.
+As of 2018, the EPICenter has announced several request for proposals for researchers within the Georgia Tech community, individually or in collaboration with public and private entities within their Southeastern U.S. networks.
 In keeping with the operative scope for the Center, these entities can include universities, national labs, think tanks, NGO’s, or other research centers.